 The Planning and Zoning Commission meets at 7 p.m. on the first and third Wednesday of every month unless otherwise noted.
-Meetings are held in the Municipal Center, 400 S. Eagle St.
+Meetings are held in Council Chambers of the Naperville Municipal Center, 400 S. Eagle St.

 For additional meeting information please call the Planning Services Team at (630) 420-6100, Ext.
 8.